 Choose a goal for the campaign.
-A campaign's goal can be derived from a campaign's conversion goal or a Smart Bidding strategy (a bid strategy with a conversions or revenue goal) that is applied to the campaign.
+A campaign's goal can be derived from a campaign's conversion goal or a Smart Bidding strategy (a bid strategy with a conversions or revenue goal).
 DS uses the goal's conversions and performance history to adapt the location targets in a campaign.Only Floodlight activity conversions, a formula column or a custom Floodlight column conversion can be used to adapt and maximize the performance of location targets.In a mobile app install campaign, the selected conversions must include offline conversions because DS can only subdivide location targets and set bid adjustments using offline conversions.

 Google Analytics goals can't be used to optimize location targets.

-- Optional but recommended step: Select location target bid adjustment to let DS set the bid adjustments for the location targets that it creates.
+- Optional but recommended step: Select the Location target bid adjustments check box to let DS set the bid adjustments for the location targets that it creates.
 When adaptive location targeting is combined with automatic location target bid adjustments, DoubleClick Search maximizes your return on investment.